 Exclusion must take place in a room with adequate lighting, ventilation, and furnishings and should be in an area free of locks or other barriers to prevent exit.
 School personnel must be able to see the child at all times during exclusion.
+School personnel must ensure that the duration of the exclusion is appropriate to the developmental level of the student and the severity of the behavior.
+Exclusion should not exceed 30 minutes.
+If exclusions occur frequently and accumulate to

-19 For more information on the complaint process see the Maryland State Department of Education website: http://marylandpublicschools.org/MSDE/divisions/earlyinterv/complaint_investigation/FSDR_Branch.html 20 See COMAR 13A.08.04.02(B)(4).
+19 For more information on the complaint process see the Maryland State Department of Education website: www.marylandpublicschools.org.

+20 See COMAR 13A.08.04.02(B)(4).